sderose/ragnarok/docs/BaseDom.md

 ===Familiarity===

-* The whole DOM (at least through 2) is here, and is intended to work the same so you don't have to learn anything new or rewrite prior code.
-But I've also added popular methods from ELementTree, BeautifulSoup, XPath, etc.
+* The whole DOM 3 Core is here, and is intended to work the same so you don't have to learn anything new or rewrite prior code.
+But I've also added popular methods from ElementTree, BeautifulSoup, XPath, WhatWG, etc.

 * Where Python provides a conventional method with a different name from DOM's, both are available.
-For example, you can do y = x.cloneNode() or y = x.copy()
+For example, you can do `y = x.cloneNode()` or `y = x.copy()`.

 ==Separation of XML and Serialization==

 * innerXML or outerXML are added, and you can assign an XML string to them.

-* A separate XMLStrings library is used for XML syntax issues, such as testing for legit XML NAMEs, escaping and unescaping, etc. Those methods are of course available to use directly as well, and don't require instantiating DOM objects.
+* A separate Runeheim library is used for XML syntax issues, such as testing for legit XML NAMEs, case-folding, unescaping, etc. Those methods are of course available to use directly as well, and don't require instantiating DOM objects.

-* escapeXML() only escapes ">" when it's in "]]>", not everywhere.
+* Escapers are parts of XML output, so in Gleipnir, not Runeheim. escapeXML() only escapes ">" when it's in "]]>", not everywhere.
 There are special escapers for comments, PIs, CDATA, and Attributes (the last of which lets you specify whether you're using single or double quotes).
 * XML restrictions on names are not automatically checked or enforced.
 You can use other names, though XML serialization will complain.

-* startTag and endTag properties provide the complete tags as needed.

-* There is serialization to and from JSON, which guarantees idempotent round-tripping.
+* There is serialization to and from JSON, via Bifrost.
+It does idempotent
+round-tripping.
 That is, you don't lose any XML information by serializing to JSON and then back.
 This is not even close to true for any other XML-to-JSON converters I've seen (most do not work (or work very badly, or are unreadable)